Pandapip1/securitywrap/README.md

 # securitywrap

 Sometimes, you have an application that's picky about which users / groups it's being run as, and whether they match the real user id or group id.
-This is a simple interpreter that allows for easy wrappers to be created to ensure that the application is run as the correct user and group.
+This is a simple program that allows for easy wrappers to be created to ensure that the application is run as the correct user and group.

 Capability support coming SOON™